k2view-academy/K2View-Academy/community/spotlight/Spotlight_Summary.md

 ### Fabric Studio Breakpoints

 Fabric Studio provides an ability to view all active breakpoints.

-A new panel was added to the “Server / Activity Logs” area, which displays a list of the breakpoints in the open Fabric objects (currently only Broadway flows are supported), including the File name (flow name) and the ID (e.g. stage where the breakpoint is set).
+Check out a new panel that was added to the “Server / Activity Logs” area, which displays a list of the breakpoints in the open Fabric objects (currently only Broadway flows are supported), including the File name (flow name) and the ID (e.g. stage where the breakpoint is set).

 [Read more >](20210630_fabric_studio_breakpoints.md)